tdpetrou/pandas_cub/README.md

 ### 8. Uncomment `_repr_html_` method

-This is a method specifically used by IPython to represent your object in the Jupyter Notebook.
+This is a method specifically used by iPython to represent your object in the Jupyter Notebook.
 This method must return a string of html.
 This method is fairly complex and you must know some basic html to complete.
 I decided to implement this method for you.
 Uncomment it and test the output in the notebook.
 You should now see a nicely formatted representation of your DataFrame.
+There are no tests for this method.

 ### 9. The `values` property

 In Pandas, `values` is a property that returns a single array of all the columns of data.
 Our DataFrame will do the same.
 Edit the `values` property and concatenate all the column arrays into a single two-dimensional NumPy array.
 Return this array.
 The NumPy `column_stack` function can be helpful here.

 Test with `test_values`.

-### Hint on returning a DataFrame from a property/method
+### Hint when returning a DataFrame from a property/method

 Many of the next steps require you to return a DataFrame as the result of the property/method.
 To do so, you will use the DataFrame constructor like this.